Built from the inside out.

 Safe & Legal

-Fully licensed under Oregon’s Measure 109.
-All sessions at a licensed service center.
+Fully licensed under Oregon’s Measure 109 framework.
+Sessions at a licensed service center.
 Your safety is our foundation.

 Wild mushrooms on the forest floor